Brand Names: Sonata

 What are the possible side effects of zaleplon (Sonata)?

-Stop using zaleplon and call your doctor at once if you have any of these serious side effects:
+Stop using zaleplon and call your doctor at once if you have:

 What is the most important information I should know about zaleplon (Sonata)?